-&lt;sup>1 If the distribution is not known, then obviously one needs to use the algorithm developed for the case of adversarial arrivals that needs no knowledge a priori.
+1If the distribution is not known, then obviously one needs to use the algorithm developed for the case of adversarial arrivals that needs no knowledge a priori.

-&lt;sup>2 Analyzing algorithms yields lower bounds on the asymptotic throughput, while analyzing adversarial strategies yields upper bounds.
+2Analyzing algorithms yields lower bounds on the relative throughput, while analyzing adversarial strategies yields upper bounds on the relative throughput.